 That, however, does not give vindication to say that we should all be “Tiger Dads and Tiger Mums“.
 “Allowing children flexibility and freedom may result in positive outcomes when children live in safe areas and their peers are less likely to engage in dangerous behaviour, but in high-risk neighbourhoods, higher degrees of parental control might be necessary”.
 (Bornstein & Bornstein, 2007)

 Ethnic and cultural differences must also be taken into account in studying the effects of parenting styles on child social development.
-That said, the correlation that strict parents will get ‘good kids’ might not be necessary true.
+That said, the correlation that strict parents will get ‘good kids’ might not be necessarily true.
 Conversely, parents who have low controls on their children might raise children with the utmost levels of self-discipline.

 Perhaps then, we should not be looking at how we are parenting but the options available as a parent to exercise.
 Consider the following: